suppersimon-py/meshtastic_discord_bridge/README.md

 # meshtastic_discord_bridge

-A Discord bot which bridges discussions between a Discord channel and a Meshtastic mesh through a locally connected radio
+A Discord bot that bridges discussions between a Discord channel and a Meshtastic mesh through a locally connected radio

 ## Requirements

-- Python
+- Python 3.8+
 - A supported Meshtastic radio connected via USB
 - Discord key and a channel